ballerina-attic/module-ballerinax-stripe/README.md

 # module-ballerinax-stripe

 This module allows you to access the Stripe API through Ballerina.
-Stripe is a service that allows users to accept payments online, specifically developers.
+Stripe is a service that allows users (specifically developers) to accept payments online.
 With the Stripe application, users can keep track of payments, search past payments, create recurring charges, and keep track of customers.

 The following sections provide you details on how to use the Stripe connector.